Jasaka/Cacao-DAO/README.md

 #### For API development
 Move into `api/` and run `npm install` to install needed packages.

+You will need to run the following command to enable the `.env` file:
+`cp .env.dist .env`

 For database (sql) development and viewing of the dataset you could use [TablePlus](https://tableplus.com/).
 A `PostgreSQL` database dump can be found under `api/cacao-dao-api-db.dump`.

 For request-testing against the API you could use [Insomnia](https://insomnia.rest/).
 An Insomnia request collection can be found under `api/insomnia-api-request-collection.json`.